 The scalability of BigCommerce is impressive with great optimization of native features as well as a high up-time, which ensures your website works fine without extra touches.
 The pricing plan can be a bit harsh but it’s enough to ensure the consistency of the services.

 Do you want to dig deeper into the B2B capabilities of Magento vs BigCommerce?
 Fill in the form below and the most detailed resource will be delivered to your email in the blink of an eye!

 III – Choose The Right Platform: Magento or BigCommere?

 Whatever you choose between Magento vs BigCommerce, it still comes with advantages and disadvantages.
 The right solution depends on your business needs.

 Magento is the right solution for businesses that have the following features:

 - Require much customization in design and functionality

-BigCommerce will be more suitable for merchants that don’t want to have a dedicated developer to support them with the technical aspect.
+BigCommerce will be more suitable for merchants who don’t want to have a dedicated developer to support them with the technical aspects.